telerik/winforms-docs/chartview/design-time/smart-tag.md

 In this article we will describe the design time abilities of __RadChartView__.

->note A step by step tutorial for design-time data binding is available in the [Getting Started]({%slug winforms/chartview/getting-started%}) article.
+>tip A step by step tutorial for design-time data binding is available in the [Getting Started]({%slug winforms/chartview/getting-started%}) article.
 Advanced design-time editing and customization can be achieved by utilizing the [Property Builder]({%slug winforms/chartview/design-time/property-builder%}) of __RadChartView__.
 >

 Here is how the control's Smart Tag looks like: